cjyuan/cyf-notes/ITP-JS2-Sprint2-PR-comments.md

     const pence = paddedPenceNumberString.slice(-2);   // .padEnd() is redundant regardless of which function we use
 ```

+#### Sprint-2/4-mandatory-interpret/time-format.js

+A common convention for indicating that a value is a string is to enclose it in double quotes.

 #### Sprint-2/5-stretch-extend/format-time.js
 There is a String function you can use to make this statement shorter (and clearer).